tiby312/dinotree_report/design.md

 ## Performance

 The construction of the tree may seem expensive, but it is still less than the possible cost of this algorithm.
 This algorithm could dominate very easily depending on how many bots intersect.
 That is why the cost of sorting the bots in each node is worth it because our goal is to make this algorithm the fasted it possibly can be.
 The load of the rebalancing of the tree doesnt very as much as the load of this algorithm.

+The cost of building the tree may be high, but many different kinds of queries can be done on it without constructing new type of data structures.

 # Nbody